wegul/wegul.github.io/_pages/about.md

 Research Interests
 ======
-I have broad interests in network and systems research.
+I have broad interests in network and mobile research.
 Particularly in the following topics:
 - Security and privacy
-- Edge computing
+- Mobile computing
 - Wireless network
 - Internet QoE

 I combine signal proceesing and machine learning to locate privacy risks on mobile devices.
 Recently, I am working on enhancing video delivery over wireless network.
-I also have keen appetite for many other areas in network/systems.
+I also have keen appetite for many other areas.
 Check my [personal insights](https://wegul.github.io/wegul/year-archive/) of some recent works and feel free to leave a message, I would be more than happy to share my thoughts.

 Publications
 ======